shubhamsalunkhe16/react-notes/README.md

 ### Describe lazy loading in React.

-- a technique where components are loaded only when they are needed, rather than at the initial page load.
+- a technique where `components are loaded only when they are needed`, rather than at the initial page load.
-- This helps reduce the initial load time and improve performance by splitting the code into smaller chunks.
+- This `helps reduce the initial load time` and `improve performance` by splitting the code into smaller chunks.

 Example: